'Gerrard was a gazelle and Rafa told me to shut up!' - Former Liverpool defender dreaming of FA Cup return to Anfield | Goal.com

 “He said he was like a gazelle.
 I loved that.
 That’s a great description of him, the way he moves across the ground.
 How are you meant to keep up with him?
 He was just phenomenal.”

 For now, though, Raven is happy to look forward instead of back.
-Marine are in the spotlight this weekend, and so is he.
+Aside from playing, he coaches football at Ellesmere College, a leading independent school in Shropshire, where he passes on his knowledge and wisdom from almost two decades in the sport.

+"I'd like to stay in the game," he says.
+"I think I have a lot to offer."

+That's a chat for another day, though.
+This weekend is all about Marine.
+And for a Raven, it's another day in the spotlight.

 It’s been a long time coming, you could say.